 Disclosure: This post is sponsored by Smithfield.
 All recipes, photography, thoughts, opinions, random tangents and incoherent ramblings are my own.

 Ham & Cheese Calzones – Low Carb and Gluten-Free

-- 6 tbsp coconut flour (I used Bob's Red Mill)
+- 6 tablespoon coconut flour I used Bob's Red Mill

 - 3 large eggs

 - 3 cups shredded cheese of choice Swiss, Cheddar, Mozzarella or a combination